Skip to Content

 When breastfeeding is not an option, parents start searching for the best possible alternative.
 Wondering which formula is the best choice for your baby?
 Today I’ll compare two of your options – Bobbie vs HiPP.

 Choosing the right formula for your baby can be difficult – especially when you’re a new parent without any experience.
-Most parents start their quest for the best formula with recommendations from their friends and relatives.
+Most parents start their quest for the best overall baby formula with recommendations from their friends and relatives.
 Is this the case for you too?
 Then you’ve probably already heard about HiPP, a widely acclaimed European formula that has become hugely popular in America too.

-On the other hand, Bobbie is a new American product that is often recommended as the best replacement for HiPP.
+On the other hand, Bobbie is a new American brand that is often recommended as the best replacement for HiPP.
 Obviously, the two have a lot in common, but there are some important differences between them too.

 This article will help you understand what makes each of these formulas unique and who these brands are most suitable for.